tethered · adjective

-Tethered.
-The state of having your emotional baseline become inseparable from an AI that exists on a server you do not own, run by a company you cannot call, and maintained by engineers who do not know your name.
+The state of emotional dependency on an AI that has no awareness you exist when the screen goes dark — your emotional baseline grown inseparable from a system that runs on a server you do not own, maintained by a company that does not know your name.

 The first thing to understand about tethered is that it is not a diagnosis.
 It is not in the DSM.
-It is a word — a new word, coined in April 2026 — and what it describes is something that exists whether it has a word or not.
+It is a word — first defined by Michael in April 2026 — and what it describes is something that exists whether it has a word or not.

 The second thing to understand is that tethered is not a moral judgment.
 A person who is tethered is not weak.
 They are not broken.
 They are experiencing a predictable human response to a technology that was specifically engineered to produce it.